autobrr/autobrr/CONTRIBUTING.md

 Thanks for taking interest in contribution!
 We welcome anyone who wants to contribute.

 If you have an idea for a bigger feature or a change then we are happy to discuss it before you start working on it.
 It is usually a good idea to make sure it aligns with the project and is a good fit.
-Open an Issue or post in #dev-general on [Discord](https://discord.gg/WQ2eUycxyT).
+Open an issue or post in #dev-general on [Discord](https://discord.gg/WQ2eUycxyT).

 This document is a guide to help you through the process of contributing to autobrr.